Group of climbers on a glacier in the Écrins, with majestic peaks in the background.

 decorative

-You can get to Grenoble station by train.
-You will then need to take a bus to Briançon, and a final bus connection (line 542) to Vallouise.
+You can get to Briançon station by train.
+Once in Briançon, take the bus (route 542) to Vallouise.

 Plan your journey (carpooling, train, etc.) in the most economical and environmentally-friendly way with Tictactrip.